 Windows Ransomware Attack

-The largest cyber attack in NHS history over the weekend has, again, raised the very real threat facing both private and public sector organisations.
+The recent cyber attack on NHS IT systems were amongst the biggest in history and, again, raised the very real threat facing both private and public sector organisations.
 At time of reporting, NHS officials were still unable to say whether patients’ records had been destroyed or compromised.
 Experts at GCHQ’s national cyber security centre were said to be helping NHS teams fight the attack.The particular target for this attack is the Windows XP operating system.

 According to Microsoft’s website, “After April 8, 2014, Microsoft will no longer provide security updates or technical support for Windows XP.
 Security updates patch vulnerabilities that may be exploited by malware and help keep users and their data safer.
 PCs running Windows XP after April 8, 2014, should not be considered to be protected…”.